Surfskates have flooded the market and I’m stoked.

 Where To Buy?

-As of right now, you can only buy this board from YOWSurf.com
+As of right now, you can buy from YOWSurf.com or if you’re lucky enough to have a distributor nearby.

 If you live in the USA, ordering this thing isn’t the easiest.
 At the time I’m writing this, they still don’t have a currency converter for USD on their website.